 Notably, two out of the three markers with alarmingly high values were associated with iron, while the remaining iron-related markers were also elevated.
 Consequently, I diagnosed him with iron overload—an excess of iron in his body—a condition that had gone unnoticed by his previous healthcare providers.

-For example, his ferritin levels were at 613.
-The typical range is between 40 and 150, but I prefer to see ferritin levels between 40 and 80.
-His high iron markers also affected other markers around his body’s systems.
-For example, his liver was not functioning well due to iron overload.
+For instance, his ferritin levels were recorded at a staggering 613.
+Typically, the desired range for ferritin is between 40 and 150.
+However, I prefer to see ferritin levels between 40 and 80 for optimal health.
+Furthermore, his elevated iron markers negatively impacted various systems within his body, including his liver, which was functioning poorly due to iron overload.

-In severe cases, you may get a prescription to have blood drawn every two to three weeks to reduce your body’s iron levels.
-Thankfully, in most cases, there are a couple of ways you can fix high iron levels yourself.
+In severe cases, healthcare professionals may prescribe regular blood draws every two to three weeks to reduce iron levels in the body.
+Fortunately, for most individuals, there are a few practical approaches to tackling high iron levels independently.